Sandeep-Gautam83/-Core-Java-DSA-Practices/README.md

 ---

-## 👥 Join Our Learning Communities for More Resources:
+## 👥 Learning Communities for More Resources:
 Stay updated with **jobs**, **internships**, and **interview preparation materials** by joining the communities below: